Jared Goff: 2017 season: Playoff debut

 Goff entered the season with a new head coach in Sean McVay.
-In the season-opener against the Indianapolis Colts, Goff achieved his first professional victory while completing 21 of 29 passes for 306 yards and a touchdown.
+During the season-opening 46–9 victory over the Indianapolis Colts, Goff achieved his first professional victory while completing 21-of-29 passes for 306 yards and a touchdown.
 His performance against the Colts marked his first career game with at least 300 passing yards.
 Two weeks later against the 49ers, Goff completed 22 of 28 passes for 292 yards and three touchdowns, leading the Rams to a narrow 41–39 road victory.

-During a week-4 35–30 road victory over the Dallas Cowboys, Goff completed 21 of 36 passes for 255 yards and two touchdowns.
-In the next game against the Seattle Seahawks, Goff notably struggled, as he had two interceptions, no touchdowns, 288 yards, and a 46.8 completion percentage for a 48.9 passer rating as the Rams lost 10–16.
+During a Week 4 35–30 road victory over the Dallas Cowboys, Goff completed 21-of-36 passes for 255 yards and two touchdowns.
+In the next game against the Seattle Seahawks, Goff notably struggled, as he completed only 46.8% of his passes for 288 yards and two interceptions during the 16–10 loss.
 The following week against the Jacksonville Jaguars, Goff threw for 124 yards and a touchdown in a 27–17 road victory.

-During a week-7 33–0 shutout victory over the Arizona Cardinals at Twickenham Stadium, he passed for 235 yards, a touchdown, and an interception.
-Two weeks later against the New York Giants at MetLife Stadium, Goff threw for 311 yards and four touchdowns as the Rams won by a score of 51–17, earning him National Football Conference (NFC) Offensive Player of the Week.
-During week 10 against the Houston Texans, Goff finished with 355 passing yards and three touchdowns as the Rams won 33–7.
+During a Week 7 33–0 shutout victory over the Arizona Cardinals at Twickenham Stadium, Goff had 235 passing yards, a touchdown, and an interception.
+Two weeks later against the New York Giants at MetLife Stadium, he threw for 311 yards and four touchdowns in the 51–17 road victory.
+Goff was named NFC Offensive Player of the Week for his performance.
+In the next game against the Houston Texans, Goff finished with 355 passing yards and three touchdowns during the 33–7 victory.
 In the game, he threw a 94-yard touchdown pass to Robert Woods.

-Two weeks later against the Saints, Goff finished with 354 passing yards, two touchdowns, and an interception as the Rams won 26–20.
-In week 14, Goff played against the Philadelphia Eagles, going up against 2016 second overall pick Carson Wentz.
+During a Week 12 26–20 victory over the Saints, Goff finished with 354 passing yards, two touchdowns, and an interception.
+Two weeks later against the Philadelphia Eagles, Goff went up against 2016 second overall pick Carson Wentz.
 Although he completed 16 of 26 attempts for 199 yards and two touchdowns, Goff fumbled the ball in the last minute, resulting in a 43–35 loss.
-In the next game against the Seahawks, he completed 14 of 21 passes for only 120 yards and two touchdowns as the Rams won on the road by a score of 42–7.
+In the next game against the Seahawks, he completed 14-of-21 passes for only 120 yards and two touchdowns during the 42–7 road victory.
 The following week against the Tennessee Titans, Goff finished with 301 passing yards and four touchdowns in the 27–23 road victory.
 With the win, the Rams clinched the NFC West for the first time since 2003.
 As a result, Goff sat out of the regular-season finale against the 49ers.
 He was named as the PFWA Most Improved Player.